netenglabs/suzieq/docs/2020-roadmap.md

 This is our best guess at priority.
 We are not sure how long these will take, but this is the order we intend as of now.
 We are also not sure if other things will come up for us this year.
 Let us know if there are things on this list missing or that you really want.

-1. testing and reference topology
+1. testing and reference topology for use across all NOS
 1. GUI
     * what should the GUI be based on
         * streamlit, detail, jupyter, grafana